 Programs at the graduate level, leading to advanced professional degrees and/or licensure, are available in the administrative, supervisory, human services, clinical, library media, and counseling areas.
-The Master of Education (MEd), Master of Science (MS), and Master of Arts (MA) degrees are offered in most departments.
-An Educational Specialist (EdS) program is available in the following departments: Communicative Disorders and

-Deaf Education, Instructional Technology, and Special Education and Rehabilitation.
+The MEd, MS, and MA degrees are offered in most departments.
+An Educational Specialist (sixth-year) program is available in Communicative Disorders, Instructional Technology, and Special Education.
 Interdepartmental Doctorate of Education (EdD) and Doctorate of Philosophy (PhD) degrees are available with specializations in Business Information Systems, Curriculum and Instruction, and Research and Evaluation.
-A professional Doctorate of Audiology (AuD) is available in the Department of Communicative Disorders and Deaf Education.
-PhD degrees are offered within the following departments: Family, Consumer, and Human Development; Instructional Technology; Psychology; and Special Education and Rehabilitation.
+The Interdepartmental EdD also has a specialization in Special Education.
+PhD degrees in Instructional Technology, Psychology, and Special Education are also offered.